 Look, we all know money (and jobs) don't just fall out of trees.

 It can be tough out there while you're searching for your next opportunity, which is why we've put together this list of things you can do to supplement your income while you're between jobs.
-These five "side-gigs" won't have you rolling in dough, but they're great to keep in mind the next time you find yourself strapped for cash.
+These four "side-gigs" won't have you rolling in dough, but they're great to keep in mind the next time you find yourself strapped for cash.

 1. Take part in paid online research